 These international issues can significantly impact the transaction or even derail it from proceeding.
 This article describes three situations I was involved in that illustrate the need to perform more than a cursory examination of a deal’s international aspects.

 Case 1: Automotive Stamping Supplier

-This $2.5 billion OEM got into trouble with an over-expansion and resulting debt.
+This $2.5 billion Tier One supplier got into trouble with an over-expansion and resulting debt.
 The U.S. parent company filed for Chapter 11 bankruptcy, but not its overseas subsidiaries in Europe, Asia, Latin America, and Canada.
 It was undergoing what appeared to a straightforward restructuring with a substantial reduction of its manufacturing footprint and headcount.

 I joined the company a few months after the filing.
 In my first week I learned one morning that its Korean subsidiary was suddenly about to run out of cash liquidity.
 It had recently grown rapidly, supplying stampings to both Hyundai and Kia Motors.
 Its continued operation was important to the valuation of the U.S. parent company in its Chapter 11 process.

 This company was a $300 million distressed OEM and aftermarket supplier with manufacturing plants in the United States, China, U.K., and Argentina.
 It managed to weather the 30% to 40% heavy-truck-market downturn during the 2008-2009 global financial crisis.

 The private equity owner had now decided to sell the company, emphasizing its strong market positions domestically and in China, which generated the bulk of the company’s revenues.

 Well, as the company’s investment bankers started to send out teasers and CIM documents to strategic and financial buyer prospects, two overseas issues cropped up.